arminbegic/arminbegic/README.md

+# About

-I am a graduate student in Statistics at ETH Zurich, interested in anything related to Data Science, Machine Learning and Artificial Intelligence.
-Most of my repositories are private, but feel free to contact me if you catch something you would like to chat about.
+I am a graduate student in Statistics at ETH Zurich, working on problems in Data Science, Machine Learning, and Artificial Intelligence.
+Most of my repositories are private, but feel free to contact me if you would like to discuss any of the work below.

-Most recently, I have been working on:
+## Current Work

+**Neural Network Verification**
-- Verifying robustness of neural networks with DeepPoly (deterministic, convex relaxation based verification of ReLU and ReLU6-based architectures)
+- Verifying robustness of neural networks using DeepPoly, a deterministic convex relaxation-based approach for ReLU and ReLU6-based architectures

+**Continual Learning**
-- Analyzing which parameters cause catastrophic forgetting in a continual learning framework
+- Analyzing which parameters cause catastrophic forgetting in continual learning frameworks

+**Financial Modeling**
-- Building predicitve signal for liquid assets from illiquid asset performance
+- Building predictive signals for liquid assets from illiquid asset performance

-A while ago, I was working on:
+## Previous Projects

+**Healthcare Operations**
-- An app that serves as a solution for emergency departements to plan staffing requirements and gain insights into patient flow characteristics
+- Emergency department staffing optimization app for planning requirements and analyzing patient flow characteristics

+**Computer Vision**
-- A conditional Generative Adversarial Network to generate synthetic training examples for an image classifier
+- Conditional Generative Adversarial Network for generating synthetic training examples for image classification

+**Quantitative Finance**
-- Utilizing linear state-space models for a dynamic approach to cointegration-optimal index tracking, and using the methodology to backtest stats arb strategies based on enhanced index tracking
+- Linear state-space models for dynamic cointegration-optimal index tracking
+- Backtesting statistical arbitrage strategies based on enhanced index tracking methodology

+## Contact

+Feel free to reach out if any of these projects are of interest.